antoineMoPa/shadergif/README.md

 # Features

- * Upload textures
+ * Upload textures (For Shaders)
- * Download frames as a png zip
+ * Download frames as a .png zip folder (To make gifs with your favorite software)
  * Write and receive comments
  * Gif previews - (Easy on visitor GPU, when compared to ShaderToy)